Hit the jackpot at Chinook Winds Casino Resort!

 To take a hit means that you want to draw another card.
 To signal the dealer for a hit you will tap the table in front of you or make a beckoning motion with your hand.
 If you wish another card after the first you would motion in the same manner.

 Once you are satisfied with either your fist two cards or after hitting, you signal the dealer that you wish to stand.
-This is done by waving your hand over the top of your cards.
+This is done by waving your hand behind your bet.

 When you double down you are allowed to double your bet after receiving your fist two cards.
 You then receive one card only on your hand.
 Most casinos will allow you to double down on any two cards (DOA).
 Some casinos limit your doubling to hands that total ten or eleven.
 DOA is a favorable rule to the player.
 To signal that you are doubling down you will place an additional bet next to your original bet.
 Most casinos will let you double down for less than your original bet providing it meets the table minimum.
 This is foolish.
 You only double in favorable situations and it is to your advantage to double for the maximum.